 Idealgewicht beim Hund – Warum es so wichtig ist und wie du es erkennst

 A healthy body weight is crucial for your dog's well-being and quality of life.
-Being overweight can lead to joint problems, cardiovascular disease, and diabetes, while being underweight can indicate health problems or nutritional deficiencies.
-But how do you determine your dog's ideal weight?
+Obesity can lead to joint problems, cardiovascular diseases, and diabetes, while being underweight can indicate health issues or malnutrition.
+But how do you recognize your dog's ideal weight?

-In this article, you will learn how to tell if your dog is at its ideal weight, what dangers are associated with being overweight or underweight, and how you can best support your dog.
+In this article, you'll learn how to tell if your dog is at its ideal weight, the dangers of being overweight or underweight, and how you can best support your dog.

 ---

-1. Why is the ideal weight so important for dogs?
+1. Why is ideal weight so important for dogs?

-The right body weight has a direct impact on your dog’s health and well-being.
+The correct body weight directly influences your dog's health and well-being.

-Longer life expectancy – Studies show that normal weight dogs often live longer and healthier lives.
+Longer life expectancy – Studies show that dogs of normal weight often live longer and healthier lives.

-Fewer joint problems – Being overweight puts a lot of strain on the joints and can promote osteoarthritis.
+Fewer joint problems – Obesity puts a heavy strain on joints and can promote osteoarthritis.

 Better mobility & activity – A healthy dog enjoys moving and stays fit.